 Women’s – Basketballopens in a new window, Cross Countryopens in a new window, Field Hockeyopens in a new window, Lacrosseopens in a new window, Socceropens in a new window, Tennisopens in a new window, and Volleyballopens in a new window.

 Men’s – Basketballopens in a new window, Cross Countryopens in a new window, Golfopens in a new window, Ice Hockeyopens in a new window, Lacrosseopens in a new window, Socceropens in a new window, and Tennisopens in a new window.

 |Activities and Organizations||Student Government, Social Committee, International Student Organization, Multicultural Student Organization, plays and musicals, community service organization, and more.|

-|Tuition||Tuition and fees for the 2014–2015 academic year are $18,609.
-Room and board costs vary.
+|Tuition||Tuition and fees for the 2018–2019 academic year are $22,860.
 Summary of tuition and fees.|

-|Financial Aid||98% of students who applied for financial aid received some assistance (federal, state, institutional, and/or merit).|
+|Financial Aid||95% of students who applied for financial aid received some assistance (federal, state, institutional, and/or merit).|